siucacm/GitWorkshop/README.md

 ```

 ###Add, commit, push
-+ Next, we want to add our branch to SIUC-ACM's GitHub
++ Next, we want to add our branch with our changes to SIUC-ACM's GitHub
 + Start by "staging" or adding the file.
 ```bash
 git add encryption.sh